Nobel's austerity-hit banquet still a lavish affair

 “I am well aware that literature only has a minimal influence on political disputes or economic crises in the world,” Mo said in a translated speech that was prepared in advance and distributed to guests at the banquet.

-Although organizers talked of unspecified reductions in the expenditure on a night which cost 20 million Swedish crowns ($3 million) last year, frugality was not a feature that stood out among the fine French wines, cuisine from top Swedish chefs and the trapeze artists who entertained diners between courses.
+Although organisers talked of unspecified reductions in the expenditure on a night which cost 20 million Swedish crowns last year, frugality was not a feature that stood out among the fine French wines, cuisine from top Swedish chefs and the trapeze artists who entertained diners between courses.

 “There have been some cuts,” Nobel Foundation Executive Director Lars Heikensten told reporters ahead of the banquet, but refusing to give any details.
 “You will not notice them.”